Whitespace404/Blog_Post_App/README.md

 # Mac OS
 The installation proccess for Mac is mentioned below.

+Unfortunately, I do not have a Linux machine, and I haven't tried cloning the repository in Linux.
+If you do have a Linux machine, you can still follow along with the MacOS instructions, but if you face any problems be sure to let me know by raising an issue [here.](https://github.com/Whitespace404/EverPost/issues/new)

 ## Prerequisites